mydeveloperplanet/MyAICodingPlanet/generate-unit-tests/README.md

 ```
 Also add Testcontainers and the `setUp` and `tearDown` methods, just like in the `CustomerRepositoryTest`.

 Run the tests.
-All test succeed except `testCustomersIdGet` and `testCustomersGet`.
+All tests succeed except `testCustomersIdGet` and `testCustomersGet`.
 This is due to the fact that it is assumed that the inserted data in the `setUp` method contains an ID equal to 1.
 This is not true.
 Fix this manually by storing the id in a variable `insertedId` and fix the tests accordingly.

 Another thing which is not entirely correct is the use of `com.mydeveloperplanet.myaicodeprojectplanet.model.Customer` instead of `com.mydeveloperplanet.myaicodeprojectplanet.openapi.model.Customer`.
 Also fix this manually.